Making Applesauce at Home – By Hand or KitchenAid

 How to Make Applesauce at Home

-That’s why we’re covering how to make applesauce at home this week!
+That’s why we’re covering how to make delicious applesauce at home this week!
 We’ve already talked about how to make apple crisp, apple dumpling cobbler, and apple cider for National Apple Month.
 Now we’re on to one of the best apple products of all: applesauce!

 Homemade applesauce is fairly easy to make, and as long as you have the apples, you can make plenty to enjoy for months to come.
 And this time of year, many of us have more apples than we know what to do with!

 You can try any kind of apple you’d like in applesauce.
 A sweeter, baking-type apple is usually your best bet, but you can play around with any variety and see what you like.
-You may even want to try a mix of several different apples to craft the perfect applesauce cocktail.
+You may even want to try a mix of several different types of apples to craft the perfect applesauce cocktail.
 One blog has an apple guide with what many like to use to get you started.

 Spicing Things Up